Top California Bicycle Accident Lawyer

 - Your costs for current and future medical treatment for your injuries

 - Your inability to work and earn an income due to your injuries

 - Whether you have any long-term or permanent impairments, disabilities, or disfigurement as a result of your injuries

 - Any physical and/or emotional suffering you have experienced

-Most personal injury claims are settled without going to court.
+Most bike accident claims are settled without going to court.
 Negotiating a settlement before trial benefits both parties.
 It saves a great deal of time and money to litigate a case for months or even years.
 It also gives you more control over the final amount of your settlement.
 If left in the hands of a jury or judge, you must accept the final decision.

 An experienced California bicycle accident lawyer has the skills to negotiate and litigate your individual case.
 They know what your claim is worth and won’t settle for anything less than a fair settlement.